Skip to main content

 1. Open the ingredient ledger

-3. Check the related POS source data
+3. Review the Reference column and linked POS source data

-4. Verify recipe, product, or POS mapping
+4. Verify the recipe, product, or POS mapping

 5. Correct mappings if stock usage is too high or too low